 Smartphones track your location — that’s what they do — unless you put a stop to it.
 With some apps, like Maps, location is critical.
 For other apps, like Apple Watch Faces, not at all.
 Go to Settings > Privacy > Location services, where you can see what is being shared with each app on your phone.
 You can now toggle off Precise Location for any app for which you’d like to keep locations services, say a weather app, but don’t want to broadcast your precise location.

 How to create photo and video captions

-It’s almost hard to believe, but it’s true: Until iOS 14, you could not add captions to your photos or videos in the Camera Roll.
-Now you can, and it’s super easy.
+Until iOS 14, you could not add captions to your photos or videos in the Camera Roll.
+With iOS 14, it’s super easy.
 Just navigate to any photo or video you want, and swipe up.
 There, you will find a place to write a caption.
 There’s no batch captioning, so each photo or video has to be captioned independently.

 How to pin conversations in iMessage